mghotbi/NicEuc/README.md

 Sampling favors spatial separation while preserving C3/C4 balance.

 # Citation
-If you use NicEuc in publications or reports, please cite the package and the author Mitra Ghotbi.
+If you use NicEuc in publications or reports, please cite the package.